E-mirandar/cse15l-lab-reports/lab1.md

 # Step 3

-## Reconnceting to UCSD - Protected wifi for a smooth transition
+## Reconnecting to UCSD - Protected wifi for a smooth transition

 This is something we are going to have to do after we reset the password to our account, all we do is disconnect from the "UCSD - PROTECTED" wifi, and relog in with our active directory password and such.